Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Introduction

 \xingyu{Do we want to also mention that all our implementation of models and experimental results (i.e. examples and SA) are publicly available at some place...
 The AI/ML guys do this a lot, maybe this is not our thing..}\kizito{this would be great, but I'm a bit hesitant -- unless we can be sure that source code is "good enough".
 I'm thinking about the numerical instability we have recently noticed with our $r=0$ and $\phi_1$ calculations.\xingyu{I see, agreed.}}

 The rest of the paper is organised as follows.
-Critical context and related work are detailed in section \ref{sec_related_work}, while section \ref{sec_preliminary} is a review of CBI, its rationale, and an introduction to modelling correlated executions using CBI.
-Formal characterisations of having doubts in independent executions are given in section \ref{sec_conf_bound_in_reliability}, which are then used in deriving conservative upper confidence bounds on system failure-rate in different scenarios.
-The sensitivity of the CBI model to changes in model parameters is studied in section \ref{sec_senstivity_analysis}.
-This is followed by section \ref{sec_post_conf_in_independence}'s analyses of how assuming independence can result in optimistic claims, but not always.
-An overall discussion of the paper's results is contained in section \ref{sec_discussion}, with section \ref{sec_conclusion} concluding the paper.
+Related work is detailed in section \ref{sec_related_work}, while section \ref{sec_preliminary} reviews CBI and the Klotz model for correlated executions.
+Formalisations of doubting i.i.d. executions are given in section \ref{sec_conf_bound_in_reliability}, and used to derive conservative confidence bounds on system \emph{pfe} under various scenarios.
+The sensitivity of these bounds to changes in model parameters is studied in section \ref{sec_senstivity_analysis}.
+Section \ref{sec_discussion} discusses results, and section \ref{sec_conclusion} concludes the paper.